-Fig. 1: cruise track of RB-12-05 (black line) and locations of Tropical Atlantic data buoy moorings.
+Fig. 1: cruise track of RB-13-01 (black line) and locations of Tropical Atlantic data buoy moorings.
 Symbols indicate the PIRATA backbone (red squares), the PIRATA SW extension (green dot), the PIRATA SE extension (yellow triangle).
 Blue stars indicate the PIRATA Northeast Extension.
 Open circles without stars indicate the locations of three hydrophone moorings to be serviced.
 Black dots show CTD stations (test site and 23 W section).
-Not shown is the location of the drifting NTAS mooring (it is somewhere northeast of Barbados and could be close enough to the cruise track to be picked up if time allows).

-The operating area is the eastern tropical Atlantic primarily along 23°W. The ship will depart from St Georges, Bermuda and proceed to the first hydrophone mooring at 20°N, 39°W. The hydrophone mooring site is called EA-1, it will be a recovery of the mooring and redeployment with a new hydrophone.
+The operating area is the eastern tropical Atlantic primarily along 23°W. The ship will depart from Charleston and proceed to the first hydrophone mooring at 20°N, 39°W. The hydrophone mooring site is called EA-1, it will be a recovery of the mooring and redeployment with a new hydrophone.
+A Kongsberg EM122 is requested at this site.
 A hydrographic test cast will be performed along the way (at about 30°N, 60°W).
 The ship will then continue to the first PNE mooring station at 20°N, 38°W to recover and deploy the ATLAS buoy and the Tropical Flex (TFlex) mooring that are located approximately 5nm apart.
 A hydrographic line will be conducted up 23°W, from 20.5°N the equator, detouring slightly eastward around the Cape Verde plateau.
 Along this line, ATLAS moorings will be serviced at 20.5°N, 11.5°N and 4°N (recovery/redeployment for these three).
 In addition, the second hydrophone mooring will be serviced at 5°N, 23W.
 This hydrophone mooring is called EA-2, and will be recovered and redeployed with a new hydrophone.
-The equatorial Atlas mooring is working well at this time but could need repairs if any instruments fail prior to this cruise .
+A Kongsberg EM122 survey is requested at this site.
+The equatorial Atlas at 23°W mooring has failed air temperature and relative humidity sensors that need to be replaced.
 The ship will proceed to the third and final hydrophone site at 7°N, 42°W (4665 m deep).
 Called EA-6, this mooring site is a new deployment of a hydrophone mooring and no recovery is required.
+A Kongsberg EM122 survey is requested at this site.
 It is important to avoid the Brazilian EEZ during the deployment.
 If time allows, then an attempt will be made to recover the drifting NTAS mooring (i.e. if the mooring is close enough to the ship track).
-Then the ship will proceed to Bridgetown, Barbados.
+Then the ship will proceed to Puerto Rico.
 Atmospheric measurements, sonde launches and tests of an underway CTD will be performed throughout the cruise.
 XBT casts and float as well as drifter deployments are also planned.